Current Ratio: Definition, Formula, and Free Calculator

 - Accounts receivable (A/R): This includes any money owed by customers for purchases of goods or services that were made on credit.

 - Inventory: Any assets held by a company that are intended to be sold to end-users.
-This can include both finished products, as well as raw materials, which will be used in the manufacture of a company’s products.
+This can include both finished products as well as raw materials that will be used in the manufacture of a company’s products.

 - Property: Property includes any buildings, land, or other commercial real estate held by a business.